sg-crest A Singapore Government Agency Website

 The temporary jobs also forced Brendan to push himself further when he finally managed to secure a full-time job.
 He is currently working as a business development manager with EPS Consultants, a recruitment firm based in Singapore.

-Like Brendan, other Singaporeans have also found themselves in the same situation, with temporary jobs providing the much-needed help and relief in between permanent roles.
+Like Brendan, other Singaporeans have also found themselves in the same situation, with temporary jobs providing much-needed help and relief in between permanent roles.

 One such person is Mr Vicknes Vinayak Veerappan, 46, who found himself badly affected by the pandemic.